How to crochet an easy market tote bag in Hoooked Ribbon XLPublished on 25 July 2019 By Merion 1 min read

 Crochet along with our market tote bag tutorial with Katie from The Queen Stitch - work it up fast with Hoooked Ribbon XL and an 8mm hook for a super quick crochet project!

 For our fabulous market tote bag, you will need just 3 balls of Hoooked Ribbon XL, an 8mm hook, and a tapestry needle for sewing in ends.
-This tutorial uses US crochet technology, using the following stitches: chain, slip stitch, single crochet, double crochet and half double crochet.
+This tutorial uses US crochet technology, using the following stitches: chain, slip stitch, single crochet (UK double crochet), double crochet (UK treble) and half double crochet (UK half treble).

-Katie has made her bag in the Early Dew shade, but there are 30 gorgeous colors to choose from in Hoooked Ribbon XL yarn.
+Katie has made her bag in the Early Dew shade, but there are 30 gorgeous colours to choose from in Hoooked Ribbon XL yarn.

 Make six granny squares (you can use our granny square tutorial, or follow along with Katie in this tutorial).
 The squares have three rounds, and should measure 5" square.
 If you follow this video, Katie uses the join-as-you-go method, but if you prefer to make each square separately and seam them, that's ok too!
 Join the granny in the round.